 Procedural Justice and Aggression

-Procedural justice is the type of justice most strongly related to counterproductive work behaviors (Cohen-Charash & Spector’s, 2001).
-Similarly, perceived procedural injustice evokes negative reactions, which can result in aggression (e.g., Brebels et al., 2008; Dupré & Barling, 2006; Inness et al., 2008; Skarlicki et al., 2008).
-Meta-analyses of studies on justice (Colquitt et al., 2001) and on deviant behavior and aggression (Berry, Ones, & Sackett, 2007) report moderate to strong negative correlations between the perception of justice and aggression.
-In the broader context of social exchange theory (Blau, 1964; Glomb, 2010), aggression can be viewed as a form of repayment for perceived injustice (Berry et al., 2007; Cropanzano & Mitchell, 2005).
-Of the different types of perceived justice, procedural justice is the best predictor of aggression, more than distributive and interactional justice (Glomb, 2010).
+Procedural justice is the type of justice most strongly related to counterproductive work behaviors [56].
+Similarly, perceived procedural injustice evokes negative reactions, which can result in aggression [e.g., 13,14, 44, 60].
+Meta-analyses of studies on justice [12] and on deviant behavior and aggression [61] report moderate to strong negative correlations between the perception of justice and aggression.
+In the broader context of social exchange theory [62, 63], aggression can be viewed as a form of repayment for perceived injustice [61, 64].
+Of the different types of perceived justice, procedural justice is the best predictor of aggression, more than distributive and interactional justice [63].
 Hence our third hypothesis:

 Hypothesis 3: Perceived procedural justice is negatively related to aggression.